rito15/rito15.github.io/_posts/unity/memo_shorts/2021-03-14-unity-memo-double-key-press.md

     }
 }

-private KeyForDoublePressDetection[] keys;
+private DoubleKeyPressDetection[] keys;

 private void Start()
 {
     keys = new[]
     {
-        new KeyForDoublePressDetection(KeyCode.W),
+        new DoubleKeyPressDetection(KeyCode.W),
-        new KeyForDoublePressDetection(KeyCode.A),
+        new DoubleKeyPressDetection(KeyCode.A),
-        new KeyForDoublePressDetection(KeyCode.S),
+        new DoubleKeyPressDetection(KeyCode.S),
-        new KeyForDoublePressDetection(KeyCode.D),
+        new DoubleKeyPressDetection(KeyCode.D),
     };
 }